ngraves51/Portfolio/final-project/FinalProject_NickGraves.md

 * __Set Up__

-Over the last decade, credit reporting error complaints have skyrocketed, setting thousands of Americans' financial wellbeing at risk.
+Over the last decade, credit reporting error complaints have skyrocketed, setting thousands of Americans' financial well-being at risk.
 * __Conflict__

 Many Americans view the credit reporting system as a fair and balanced way to gain access to the credit system in the United States.
-People believe that that if they pay off their bills as scheduled and on time, then they will generally get good credit scores.
+People believe that if they pay off their bills as scheduled and on time, they will generally get good credit scores.
 However, CFPB data from the last decade, and 2020 in particular, show that erroneous practices within credit reporting have plagued more Americans every year.
-The pandemic caused a spike in credit reporting errors that affected many Americans who likely throught that the credit reporting system was fair and just.
-This rise in credit reporting errors is spurred by credit bureau practices that prioritze selling more financial data overall, rather than more accurate data.
+The pandemic caused a spike in credit reporting errors that affected many Americans who likely thought that the credit reporting system was fair and just.
+This rise in credit reporting errors is spurred by credit bureau practices that prioritize selling more financial data overall, rather than more accurate data.

 * __Data and Trends__